huggingface/blog/gradio-reload.md

 ![Simple Interface with MultimodalTextbox](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/gradio-reload/change_to_multimodal_tb.gif)

 This UI works but I think it would be better if the input textbox was below the output textbox.
-I can do this with the `Blocks` api.
+I can do this with the `Blocks` API.
 I'm also customizing the input textbox by adding a placeholder text to guide users.

 ![Switch to Blocks](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/gradio-reload/switch_to_blocks.gif?download=true)